Arzuuto/Navy/README.md

 You must code a terminal version of the famous battleship game.
 The two players are ONLY allowed to comunicate using the signals SIGUSER1 and SIGUSER2 in C. The map size is 8x8.
 On each turn, you must display your positions, and then your enemy’s positions.
 At the end of the game (when all the ships of a player have been hit), you must display whether “I won” or “Enemy won”.

+This a a first year project at EPITECH and there is unit tests where everything is tested except the signals part.

 Usage:

+make re
 ./navy [first_player_pid] navy_positions

 first_player_pid: only for the 2nd player.